preludetech/tutorial-getting-git/tutorial/11-practical-creating-and-merging-branches.md

 You have made one branch and you have merged it.
 That's a good start!

-In the next section, we'll be dealing with multiple branches.
+In the next section, we'll be dealing with more branches.